 This expanded online article focused on MMIMB also has a 1-page PDF version for printing, reading, and distributing offline.

 EXTENDING THE CONVERSATION – MURDERED AND MISSING INDIGENOUS MEN

-by Greg Macdougall – March 2015, online and in print: The Leveller newspaper
+by Greg Macdougall – First section as published March 2015 in The Leveller newspaper

 Although there is much popular and media attention given to the epidemic of missing and murdered Indigenous women, and justly so, the documented murder rate of Indigenous men in Canada is actually higher than that of Indigenous women.

 Both the Toronto Star and APTN have had stories reporting on Statistics Canada’s figures of Indigenous murder victims between 1980-2012.
 StatsCan documented 745 Indigenous female homicide victims and 1,750 Indigenous male homicide victims.
 That’s 14 and 17 per cent of all female and male homicide victims, respectively, despite the fact that, as of 2011, only 4.3 per cent of Canada’s population self-identified as Indigenous.

 The female figure of 745 Indigenous female homicide victims differs from the 2014 RCMP report of 1,017 murdered and 164 missing Indigenous women since 1980 (The RCMP has yet to provide such a figure for murdered and missing Indigenous men.)
 Regardless, these figures still show a disparity between Indigenous and settler Canadians’ experiences of violence.